Scarecrow (DC Comics)

-The Scarecrow (Jonathan Crane) is a supervillain appearing in American comic books published by DC Comics.
-Created by Bill Finger and Bob Kane, the character first appeared in World's Finest Comics #3 (September 1941).
-He has become one of the most enduring enemies of the superhero Batman and belongs to the collective of adversaries that make up his rogues gallery.
+The Scarecrow is a supervillain appearing in American comic books published by DC Comics.
+Created by writer Bill Finger and artist Bob Kane, the character first appeared in World's Finest Comics #3 (1941) as an adversary of the superhero Batman.
+Although the Scarecrow only made two appearances in the 1940s, he was revived by writer Gardner Fox and artist Sheldon Moldoff in Batman #189 (1967).
+The character has since become one of Batman's most enduring enemies belonging to the collective of adversaries that make up his rogues gallery.

-In his comic book appearances, the Scarecrow is depicted as a brilliant professor of psychology turned criminal mastermind.
-Abused and bullied in his youth, he develops an obsession with fear and uses a specially designed hallucinogenic drug–dubbed "fear toxin"–to exploit the phobias of the people of Gotham City and its protector, Batman.
-As the self-proclaimed "Master of Fear", the Scarecrow's crimes do not stem from a common desire for wealth or power, but from a cruel pleasure in terrorizing others to further his sadistic experiments on the manipulation of fear.
-An outfit symbolic of his namesake with a stitched mask and burlap hat serves as the Scarecrow's visual motif.
+In the DC Universe, the Scarecrow is the alias of Jonathan Crane, a professor of psychology turned criminal mastermind.
+Abused and bullied in his youth, he becomes obsessed with fear and develops a hallucinogenic drug—dubbed "fear toxin"—to terrorize Gotham City and exploit the phobias of its protector, Batman.
+As the self-proclaimed "Master of Fear", the Scarecrow's crimes do not stem from a common desire for wealth or power, but from a sadistic pleasure in subjecting others to his experiments on the manipulation of fear.
+An outfit symbolic of his namesake with a stitched burlap mask serves as the Scarecrow's visual motif.

-The Scarecrow has been adapted in various media incarnations, having been portrayed by Cillian Murphy in The Dark Knight Trilogy films, Charlie Tahan and David W. Thompson on the Fox television series Gotham, and Vincent Kartheiser on the HBO Max streaming series Titans in the third season.
-Henry Polic II, Jeffrey Combs, Dino Andrade, John Noble, Robert Englund, and others have provided the character's voice in media ranging from animation to video games.
+The character has been adapted in various media incarnations, having been portrayed in film by Cillian Murphy in The Dark Knight Trilogy, and in television by Charlie Tahan and David W. Thompson in Gotham, and Vincent Kartheiser in Titans.
+Henry Polic II, Jeffrey Combs, Dino Andrade, John Noble, and Robert Englund, among others, have provided the Scarecrow's voice in animation and video games.

 Publication history

-Bill Finger and Bob Kane introduced the Scarecrow in the Fall of 1941 for World's Finest Comics #3 during the Golden Age of Comic Books, in which he only made two appearances.
-The source of inspiration Kane found for the character came from Washington Irving's The Legend of Sleepy Hollow whose main character, Ichabod Crane, also had an odd scarecrow-like physique.
-Ichabod's surname and bookish appearance were used to create Scarecrow's alter ego, Jonathan Crane.
+Batman creators Bill Finger and Bob Kane introduced the Scarecrow as a new villain in World's Finest Comics #3 (September 1941) during the Golden Age of Comic Books, in which he made only two appearances.
+Ichabod Crane, the protagonist of Washington Irving's The Legend of Sleepy Hollow, was used as an inspiration for the character's lanky appearance as well as his alter ego, Jonathan Crane.

-The character was revived during the Silver Age of Comic Books by writer Gardner Fox and artist Sheldon Moldoff in the pages of Batman #189 (February 1967), still maintaining his origin story from the Golden Age.
-It was also in Batman #189 that the Scarecrow's signature "fear toxin" - a hallucinogenic chemical that makes people have horrific visions of their worst fears - debuted.
+Scarecrow was revived during the Silver Age of Comic Books by writer Gardner Fox and artist Sheldon Moldoff in Batman #189 (February 1967), which featured the debut of the character's signature fear-inducing hallucinogen or "fear toxin".
 The character remained relatively unchanged throughout the Bronze Age of Comic Books.

-Following the 1986 multi-title event Crisis on Infinite Earths reboot, the character's origin story is expanded in Batman Annual #19 and the miniseries Batman/Scarecrow: Year One, with this narrative also revealing that Crane has a fear of bats.
-In 2011, as a result of The New 52 reboot, Scarecrow's origin (as well as that of various other DC characters) is completely altered, incorporating several elements that differ from its original.
+Following the 1986 multi-title event Crisis on Infinite Earths reboot, the character's origin story is expanded on in Batman Annual #19 and the miniseries Batman/Scarecrow: Year One, with this narrative also revealing that Crane has a fear of bats.
+In 2011, as a result of The New 52 reboot, Scarecrow's origin (as well as that of various other DC characters) is once again altered, incorporating several elements that differ from the original.